imrefazekas/connect-rest/README.md

 # Usage

-The connect-rest is a simple, yet powerful middleware for [connect](http://www.senchalabs.org/connect/), inheriting ideas from [restify](http://mcavage.github.com/node-restify/).
+The connect-rest is a simple, yet powerful middleware for [connect](http://www.senchalabs.org/connect/), inspired by [restify](http://mcavage.github.com/node-restify/).
 The aim is to focus on the business logic, so connect-rest is managing body payload and parameters as well in the background, your business logic function does not need to take care of any request or response object at all.

 ## Assign